Cherokee tribe supports renaming Clingmans Dome in Smoky Mountains National Park

 Some of the Cherokee went into hiding, some in the forests on Kuwahi, while the rest of the tribe made the forced journey to Oklahoma for relocation.
 Nearly 4,000 Cherokee died in what later became known as the Trail of Tears.

-The Cherokee who remained in the area were granted a reservation in 1876, officially known as the Qualla Boundary, in western North Carolina.
+The Cherokee who remained in the area purchased 57,000 acres of property in 1876, known as the Qualla Boundary, in western North Carolina.

 Clingmans Dome was named after a Confederate general